-Lab assignments (50% of total grade)
+Lab assignments (50%)

 You will have 6 lab assignments throughout the semester.
 These assignments consist of doing analysis and mapping within GIS and then submitting a written report with screenshots of your map.
 More specifics are in the instructions and template required to be used for assignments.
+Details about each assignment, including guidelines and rubric, is available on Carmen Canvas.
+Turnitin and AI checks are enabled within Canvas for these submissions.